Nearly 50 people taken to hospitals after Texas tornado

 Several tornadoes were reported in the area, but only one tornado has been confirmed so far as having touched down in Canton, National Weather Service meteorologist Mark Fox said.

 The extent of the damage in the area wasn't immediately clear.
 But video from local television stations showed uprooted trees and overturned cars along rural, wet roadways, along with at least two flattened homes.
-A Dodge car dealership also was hit.
+The tornado flipped pickup trucks at a Dodge dealership in Canton and tore through the business.

 A dispatcher at the Van Zandt County Sheriff's Office said officers were chasing numerous injury reports and declined further comment.